kubesphere/notification-manager/docs/crds/config.md

 - `wechatApiSecret` - The secret of the application which to send messages.
 For more information, please refer to [secret](https://developer.work.weixin.qq.com/document/path/90665#secret).
 - `wechatApiAgentId` - The id of the application which to send messages.
 For more information, please refer to [agentid](https://developer.work.weixin.qq.com/document/path/90665#agentid).

-> Any user, party or tag who wants to receive notifications must be in the allowed users list of the application which to send message.
+> Any user, party, or tag that needs to be notified must be in the allowed user list of the application that sends the notification.